Deep Networks and the Multiple Manifold Problem

-for some $q > 0$.
 If the network is sufficiently deep, the norm of the nominal error can thus be made arbitrarily small in a number of iterations that scales only polynomially with the problem parameters.
-Details are provided in \Cref{lem:nominal_probabilistic}.

-For the simple geometry in \cref{fig:circles}, we show in \cref{sec:2circles} how to construct such a certificate using Fourier analysis, where we require $L \geq C \Delta^{-1}$ for some absolute constant $C$.
-The depth of the network is thus determined by the geometry of the data, and specifically by the inter-manifold distance which intuitively sets the ``difficulty" of the fitting problem.
-Note that this bound holds even if the density is non-uniform on the manifolds, which breaks rotational invariance.
-In \cref{sec:discussion} we discuss approaches to extending certificate construction to general smooth curves.
+Because our formulation of the certificate problem \Cref{eq:mainthm_cert_condition_notapp} accommodates approximate solutions, under a minor condition on the network width $n$ (see \Cref{prop:cert_circles}) it suffices to solve an auxiliary system $\ntkopera[g] = \prederra$, where $\ntkopera$ and $\prederra$ are analytically-convenient approximations to $\ntkoper$ and $\prederr$ produced by our concentration analysis, including \Cref{thm:uniform}.
+For the simple geometry in \cref{fig:circles}, we show in \cref{sec:2circles} how to solve this auxiliary system using Fourier analysis, where we require $L \gtrsim \Delta^{-1}$.
+The depth of the network is thus determined by the geometry of the data, and specifically by the inter-manifold distance which intuitively sets the ``difficulty'' of the fitting problem.
+In \cref{sec:discussion} we discuss approaches to constructing certificates for general smooth curves.